2008 Andersen Air Force Base B-2 crash: Accident

 According to the Air Force Times, a private-industry magazine, no munitions were on board.
 The Air Combat Command accident board report states that "classified material" had been loaded onto the bomber the morning the aircraft was returning to Whiteman Air Force Base "after a four-month deployment in support of Pacific Air Forces' continuous bomber presence."

 At Guam Naval Hospital, one pilot was evaluated and released, and the second was hospitalized.
-A B‑2 already in the air was called back to Andersen following the crash, where it and the other B‑2s were grounded until an initial investigation into the crash was complete.
+A B‑2 already in the air was called back to Andersen after the crash, where it and the other B‑2s were grounded until the initial investigation into the crash was complete.
 Six Boeing B‑52s of the 96th Bomb Squadron, 2nd Bomb Wing at Barksdale Air Force Base, Louisiana, were deployed to replace the B‑2s.

 The commander of the 509th Bomb Wing, Brig.
-Gen. Garrett Harencak, followed up on the incident by temporarily suspending flying operations for all 20 remaining B‑2s to review procedures.
+Gen. Garrett Harencak temporarily suspended flying operations for all 20 remaining B‑2s to review procedures.
 Harencak termed the suspension a "safety pause" and stated that the B‑2s would resume flying if called upon for immediate operations.
 The B‑2 fleet returned to flight status on 15 April 2008.

 Investigation

 The findings of the investigation stated that the B‑2 crashed after "heavy, lashing rains" caused moisture to enter skin-flush air-data sensors.
 The data from the sensors are used to calculate numerous factors including airspeed and altitude.
 Because three pressure transducers failed to function—attributable to condensation inside devices, not a maintenance error—the flight-control computers calculated inaccurate aircraft angle of attack and airspeed.
 Incorrect airspeed data on cockpit displays led to the aircraft rotating at 12 kn slower than indicated.
-After the wheels lifted from the runway, which caused the flight control system to switch to different control laws, the erroneously sensed negative angle of attack caused the computers to inject a sudden, 1.6 g-force, uncommanded 30-degree pitch-up maneuver.
+After the wheels lifted from the runway, which caused the flight control system to switch to different control laws, the erroneously-sensed negative angle of attack caused the computers to inject a sudden, 1.6 g-force, uncommanded 30-degree pitch-up maneuver.
 The combination of slow lift-off speed and the extreme angle of attack, with attendant drag, resulted in an unrecoverable stall, yaw, and descent.
 Both crew members successfully ejected from the aircraft soon after the left wing tip started to gouge the ground alongside the runway.
 The aircraft hit the ground, tumbled, and burned after its fuel ignited.

 In popular culture

-The crash of "Spirit of Kansas" was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Stealth Bomber Down".
+The crash of Spirit of Kansas was featured on season 22 of the Canadian documentary series Mayday, in the episode titled, "Stealth Bomber Down".